 Lawsuits may be filed in justice court without necessity for an attorney so long as the total amount claimed (including attorney’s fees if any) does not exceed $20,000.
 If total damages exceed that amount, then suit may be filed in the county court at law.
 Named defendants should include the party refusing to sign the release and the title company holding the earnest money.
 Title companies will usually respond by interpleading the earnest money (depositing it into the court’s account) which removes them from the merits of the litigation.
 The title company may then seek dismissal from the case or decide to remain involved in an attempt to recover attorney’s fees from the party at fault.

 Before filing a legal action concerning earnest money, it is useful to consider the practical reality that attorney’s fees and costs, once added up, can easily exceed the amount of earnest money in dispute.
 As a consequence, many earnest money disputes are resolved by the parties’ splitting the funds and going their separate ways, respective claims of principle notwithstanding.

-Information in this article is provided for general educational purposes only and is not offered as legal advice upon which anyone may rely.
+Information in this article is provided for general informational and educational purposes only and is not offered as legal advice upon which anyone may rely.
 The law changes.
+No attorney-client relationship is created by the offering of this article.
+This firm does not represent you unless and until it is expressly retained in writing to do so.
 Legal counsel relating to your individual needs and circumstances is advisable before taking any action that has legal consequences.
-Consult your tax advisor as well since we are not tax practitioners and do not offer tax advice.
-This firm does not represent you (i.e., no attorney-client relationship is established) unless and until it is retained and expressly agrees in writing to do so.
+Consult your tax advisor as well.

 Copyright © 2023 by David J. Willis.
 All rights reserved.
 Mr. Willis is board certified in both residential and commercial real estate law by the Texas Board of Legal Specialization.
 More information is available at his website, www.LoneStarLandLaw.com.